NavyaG-lab/Tech-writer/primer.md

 ## Correnteza overview [UPDATE REQUIRED]
   * Always-on Datomic log extractor (Clojure service).
 Correnteza feeds the "data lake" with Datomic data extracted from lots of different Datomic databases across Nubank.
   * Correnteza has a blacklist of databases that it DOES NOT extract that is stored on DynamoDB.
 If a database is not on the blacklist, then it will be automatically discovered and extracted.
+  * At the moment, correnteza can only have a single EC2 instance running, as having more than one instance causes it to kill itself.
+There is some WIP on common-zookeeper to enable more than one instance.

 ## Itaipu overview
   * Basically a DAG within a DAG, where we compute everything from raw -> contract -> dataset -> dimension / fact, declaring the dependencies as inputs to each SparkOp (aka dataset).